AMCAS Work and Activities: How to Write & Categorize

 Must-Haves (Don’t Apply Without These)

-• Clinical Exposure (Paid or Volunteer): Whether you were a scribe, EMT, MA, or hospital volunteer, you need direct experience in the clinical world.
+• Clinical Exposure (Paid or Volunteer): You need direct experience in the clinical world.
 No exceptions.

 • Research/Lab: You don’t have to love it.
 You do have to do it.